 Scholarship assistance is available to families who could not otherwise send their children to camp.
 To apply for a scholarship, go to Thorne's online registration site and follow the instructions for a scholarship application.
 Scholarships will be awarded on a first-come, first-served basis to those with the greatest need.
-Please contact the Administrative Director at 303-499-3647 ext.
-100 or e-mail info@thornenature.org with questions.
+Please e-mail info@thornenature.org with questions.

-VI.
+vi.
 Thorne Summer Camp Policies